jsenv/file-size-impact/readme.md

 ## showSizeImpact

-`showSizeImpact` is a function receiving named parameters that should return a boolean.
-Boolean use to decide if size impact will be shown or hidden. `showSizeImpact` is part of `trackingConfig parameter` documented in [reportFileSizeImpact](#reportFileSizeImpact).
+_showSizeImpact_ is a function receiving named parameters that should return a boolean.
+Boolean use to decide if size impact will be shown or hidden.

 ```js
 import { reportFileSizeImpact, raw } from "@jsenv/file-size-impact"